BrokenShards/MiForms/readme.md

 ﻿# MiForms
-A basic set of Windows Forms controls for use with SFML.
+A basic set of Windows Forms controls for use with SFML.Net.

 MiForms was written solely for my own use for my own projects.